elQuixote/Culebra/README.md

 * CulebraData

 If you specify a different build path for your Culebra_GH project then you must replace the CulebraData.dll and the Culebra_2.0_GH.gha in your %appdata%\Roaming\Grasshopper\Libraries\Culebra_GH folder

+* Visual Studio – Use the Culebra Objects and Controller through the use of the CulebraData.dll (Recommended)
+* Visual Studio – Create your own objects and simply implement behavior classes individually.
+* Visual Studio – Create your own objects and inherit from Culebra Objects.
+This will provide access to the controller and all classes, through the use of the CulebraData.dll

 --------------------------------------------------------------